Dtrugk/Report-/README.md

 ### Memory Scanning
 #### Objectives:
-To locate the memory address of in-game objects during runtime, enabling further analysis and modification.
+To locate the memory address of in-game objects during runtime, enable further analysis and modification.

 #### Theory:
 1. **Identify the Object of Interest:**